 Other housing options

-If you are hoping to share a flat, do not hesitate to have a look at the websites below:
+If you are hoping to share a house with a lot of equipments, do not hesitate to have a look at the website below:

 Student Residences in Paris: